-health and safety law
+Health and safety law

 The Health and Safety at Work Act 1974 says that employers are responsible for making sure that all their employees are safe at work and protected from possible dangers to their health.
 This includes making sure that the job and the work environment is safe and has no health risks.
-Employees are also responsible for their own safety at work, and the safety of their work colleagues.